Explore our expert-made templates & start with the right one for you.

 To be sure, resorting to manual coding to address the small files issue can work quite well.
 However, the process is time-intensive, complex, and error-prone.

-How Upsolver Solves the Small File Problem via Continuous No-Locking Compaction
+How Upsolver SQLake Solves the Small File Problem via Continuous No-Locking Compaction

-When you define the upsert key in an Upsolver workload, Upsolver starts keeping a map between the table keys and files that contain them.
+When you define the upsert key in a SQLake workload, SQLake starts keeping a map between the table keys and files that contain them.
 The compaction process looks for keys in more than one file and merges them back into one file with one record per key (or zero if the most recent change was a delete).
 The process keeps changing the data storage layer so the number of scanned records on queries is equal to the number of keys and not the total number of events.

-After writing data to storage, Upsolver creates a view and a table in the relevant metastore (such as Hive metastore, AWS Glue Data Catalog).
+After writing data to storage, SQLake creates a view and a table in the relevant metastore (such as Hive metastore, AWS Glue Data Catalog).
 The table has two types of partitions:

 - Append-only, for new data